crest-summit/summit-docs/docs/Navigation/preferences.md

 ## E-mail Preferences

-A user can add/change 2 E-mail related settings currently in their manage preferences:
+A user can add/change 2 E-mail related settings in their manage preferences:

-1. Unsubscribe from non-essenial Summit external communications
+1. Unsubscribe from Summit external communications
-    - Currently this only covers emails being sent after proposal creation.
+    - If you are a named **Proposal Team member** (PI, Co-PI, Proposal Team member), then this will only unsubscribe you from emails being sent when the user creates a proposal.
+All other emails that Summit sends is considered essential and will be sent (ex.
+DoD notice).
+    - If you are a **support staff member** on an org associated with a named Proposal Team member, then clicking unsubscribe will remove you from all Summit e-mail communications.
 ![Unsubscribe Emails](../images/navigation/NavPref_Unsubscribe.jpg)
 2. Preferred E-mail Address
-    - By default the email listed here will be the user's pid + @vt.edu.
+    - By default the email listed here will be the user's pid + @vt.edu, but users can elect to use another email address for Summit communication emails.
 ![Preferred Email](../images/navigation/NavPref_PreferredEmail.jpg)

 <br>